-9 'Reveling in their own deceptions'-I imagine all of us know people like this.
+9 "Reveling in their own deceptions"-I imagine all of us know people like this.

-The eyes don't stop sinning.
+The eyes do not stop sinning.
 I am reminded of our Lord's words in Matthew 6:22-23.
 "The lamp of the body is the eye.
 So if your eye is sound your whole body will be full of light.
 But if your eye is evil your whole body will be full of darkness.
 So if the light that is in you is darkness, how great is that darkness!"
 Of course we have two eyes, but the Text has 'eye' in the singular.
 I take it that the reference is to the way we interpret what we see (which is our real 'eye')-two people, one pure and one vile, observing the same scene will give very different interpretations to it.
 'Evil' here has the idea of malignant, aggressively evil.
 Someone with a malignant mind will give an evil interpretation to everything he sees, and in consequence his being will be filled with unrelenting darkness.
 Compare Titus 1:15.

-Peter, a Jew, uses a Jewish idiom-they are characterized by curse.
+11 Peter, a Jew, uses a Jewish idiom-they are characterized by curse.
 They are a walking curse, damaging everyone they touch.

-Their first decision was to forsake the right-once you turn out the light you condemn yourself to stumble around in the dark.
-Such clouds often rush past without dropping any water.
-The false teachers make all sorts of promises, but being empty they can't deliver: they cheat their hearers.
+12 Their first decision was to forsake the right-once you turn out the light you condemn yourself to stumble around in the dark.